LU-SIFE/ticketing/README.md

 For information on how this repository is supposed to be used, please refer to the [Wiki](https://github.com/LU-SIFE/Web-Dev-Ticketing/wiki).

-When a project is ready to be worked on, this README page can & will be updated to reflect which projects are available, and which are taken, and by whom.

-New projects can be added by opening a [new issue](https://github.com/LU-SIFE/Web-Dev-Ticketing/issues/1), which is quickly reviewed, and then the details of the new project is posted to the README.
+New projects can be added by opening a [new issue](https://github.com/LU-SIFE/ticketing/issues/1), which is quickly reviewed, and then the details of the new project is posted to the README.
 These can be opened by anyone.
 The REAME will also be updated semi-frequently for new entries from the microsoft form.

 Students can also use or open issues to discuss problems they are having with a specific project.

+please, please, please, open issues.
+It helps me keep track of progress.

 Project #1 is an example project, I will use this ticketing system as an example.